xrdocs/multicast/_tutorials/tree-sid-coe.md

 The topology that will be used is shown below.

-Summary topology:
+In our topology, there is a dynamic Tree-SID policy configured.
+The following shows a screenshot of the dynamic Tree-SID policy as rendered by the Crosswork Optimization Engine.

+Dynamic Static Tree-SID policy summary:

 ![TreeSID+COE dynamic tree-sid summary topology.png]({{site.baseurl}}/images/TreeSID+COE dynamic tree-sid summary topology.png)

-Tree-SID path topology:
+Dynamic Static Tree-SID policy path:

 ![TreeSID+COE dynamic tree-sid path topology.png]({{site.baseurl}}/images/TreeSID+COE dynamic tree-sid path topology.png)

-We can see from the path topology that the Root is node 5, Transit nodes are 8, 7, 3 and the Leaf node is 4.
+We can see from the path topology that the Root is Node-5, Transit nodes are Node-8, Node-7, Node-3 and the Leaf node is Node-4.

 ### Configurations

+On the PCE, we require a label-range to be provided for Dynamic Tree-SID creation.
+The PCE will pick a label within the provided range to be allocated for the dynamic Tree-SID policy.

 **PCE config**